jdussouillez/quarkus-high-off-heap-mem-usage/README.md

 What bothers me is that "bump": if the client cannot handle all messages, it should be buffering them continuously so it should look like a straight line since the client started, right?
 Not a bump just when the server is done!

 When using `onOverflow().drop()`, ~80% of messages are dropped but we can still see a "bump" in the client container used memory.
-Why?
+Why?!
+What is stored in that off-heap memory?

+### Consequences

+- The container used memory can go up to 100% really quick after the server sent everthing to the client.
+So I guess the kernel just kill it when running on my K8s cluster with ArgoWorkflow.

+### How to fix this?

+- Make the consumer faster
+- ~~Make the producer go slower?~~ *Yeah sure but do we really want that?*
+- Implementing a custom back-pressure strategy like mentionned [here](https://quarkus.io/blog/mutiny-back-pressure/): `upstream.get().request(1);`
+  - The problem is that I whould need to try this and still get a multi at the end to chain this with other operations.
+The example in the article works because it uses `subscribe()`

 ### Memory graphs